-To be effective, any safety and health program needs the meaningful participation of its employees.
+To be effective, any safety and health program needs the meaningful participation of its To be effective, any safety and health program needs the meaningful participation of its employees.
 They have much to gain from a successful program and the most to lose if the program fails.
 They also often know the most about potential hazards associated with their jobs.
 Additionally, involvement breeds acceptance as people support what they help create.
-Proactive measures such as Behavior Based Safety Observations and Good-Catches, are positive things employees can do rather than negative outcomes they should avoid.
+These proactive measures, Behavior Based Safety Observations and Good-Catches, are positive things employees can do rather than negative outcomes they should avoid.
 Safety happens before an incident and this measure gives employees the goal of elimination before mitigation.
-Conversely, learning from mistakes is a vital to a safety program.
-Near-Miss reporting is another piece of the puzzle that allows the department to continue the vision of zero injuries.
-Comparing first quarter 2019 to first quarter 2020, the department experienced a 52% increase in employee participation in observations, near-miss, and good-catch reporting.
+Conversely, learning from mistakes is vital to a safety program.
+Near-miss reporting is another piece of the puzzle that allows the department to continue the vision of zero injuries.
+Comparing first half of 2019 to the first half 2020, the department experienced a 228% increase in employee participation in observations, near-miss and good-catch reporting.

-This measure tells us how much employees are involved in the department's safety program by tracking BBS observations, near-misses, and good-catches.
-This leading indicator allows us to look for trends and recognize employees practicing good hazard recognition
+This measure shows how involved MoDOT employees are in the department's safety program by tracking BBS observations, near-misses and good-catches.
+This leading indicator shows trends and recognizes employees practicing good hazard recognition.